vleerapp/IOS/README.md

 ## 📝 License

-Vleer for iOS is licensed under the Creative Commons Attribution-Noncommercial-Share Alike.
+Vleer for iOS is licensed under the GPL-3.
 See the [LICENSE file](./LICENCE) for more information.